Studying the secrets of childhood memory

 Dr Deirdre Brown, a Senior Lecturer in Victoria University of Wellington’s School of Psychology, researches effective ways of helping children describe their experiences.
 She also investigates what kind of questions might undermine children’s ability to accurately remember what has happened to them.

-Her work contributes to Victoria’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.
+Her work contributes to the University’s ‘Improving health and wellbeing in our communities’ area of academic distinctiveness.

-Dr Brown came to Victoria in 2009 after working as a clinician in Dunedin Hospital’s paediatric department.
-She now leads Victoria’s Applied Developmental Psychology Lab and works closely with the Ministry for Vulnerable Children and New Zealand Police to train specialist child witness interviewers.
+Dr Brown came to the University in 2009 after working as a clinician in Dunedin Hospital’s paediatric department.
+She now leads the University's Applied Developmental Psychology Lab and works closely with the Ministry for Vulnerable Children and New Zealand Police to train specialist child witness interviewers.

 “I’m lucky to be able to work at both a theoretical and a very applied level,” she says.
 “We need to have a strong theoretical basis to our work, but we also need to understand the huge real-life outcomes of situations such as protecting children from abuse and also protecting adults from wrongful allegations of abuse.